About Our Camps

-Camp # 1 runs from June 27 to July 1st and is designed for two-wheeled adventurers ages 5 and up.
+Our beginner camp runs from July 17 – 21 and is designed for two-wheeled adventurers ages 5 through 8.
 Campers will gain a foundation in mountain biking skills and build confidence and strength, always with an emphasis on safety and fun!!!

-Camp #2 runs from July 4th to July 8th and is geared toward the beginner to intermediate skill level of bikers age 7 to 10.
+Our camps for ages 9-12 run from July 10 to July 14 and from July 24 to July 28.
 Campers will learn the pure fun of mountain biking through the woods on an excellent trail network.
 They will be coached and tutored according to their current skill level.

-Camp # 3 runs from August 1st to August 5th and is structured for intermediate-level riders.
-The suggested ages for this camp are between 11 and 16 years.
+This camp runs from August 7 to August 11 and is structured for intermediate-level mountain bike riders.
 Campers will build on their bike handling skills and gain confidence and strength while exploring what Vermont summers have to offer to mountain bikers.

-Camp #4 is designed for intermediate to advanced riders, ages 12 to 16 years suggested.
-Campers will have access to an excellent trail network and will be able to hone their skills out on the trails with guidance from experienced instructors.
+These camps are designed for ages 13 to 16 years suggested.
+Campers will have access to an excellent biking trail network and will be able to hone their skills out on the trails with guidance from experienced instructors.

 What You’ll Need

 A decent quality mountain bike in good working order is required.
 We highly suggest bringing your bike(s) to your local shop for a good tune-up before camp.
 Consider purchasing an extra inner-tube in case of a flat tire, too.
 Instructors will be prepared for this and have the tools to keep you rolling!